Social Groups & Camp

 The Autism Project Building Renovaton

 Thanks to the generosity of The Champlin Foundation, our building is getting a facelift!
 We've been planning for months and we are starting this week.
-It is our goal to do the renovations around the Group Schedule.
+It is our goal to have all renovations complete within the next 2-3 weeks.

 Here is a Social Narrative for participants to read before groups return from February Break.
 We will post a Before and After photo too for non-readers to be told about the changes too.